TheWallOnFire/2048-By-HMT/README.md

 ## Features
 These are some features of the app:
 - Run on Window platform.
-- Has a friendly, modern GUI compared to the ASCII version.
+- Has a friendly, modern GUI.
 - Support multiple games at the same time.
 - Saving data to 5 slots for resuming in the future.
 - Show leaderboard and top 20 players.
-- Support multiple languages.
+- Using UNICODE character set instead of ASCII set.

 ### Prerequisites
-- Download any version of Microsoft Visual Studio.
+- Download Microsoft Visual Studio using version 2022.
 - Download the package: Desktop development with C++.
 - Download C++14 on your machine (this usually comes with Visual Studio).